proudcloud/awesome/PRACTICES.md

 # Development practices

-A list of things to prefer and avoid in projects.
+This is a list of things to prefer and avoid in projects.
+These practices are a result of trials-and-errors across many Proudcloud projects.
+We've learned what works and what doesn't, and these are the lessons that stuck.

 ## Rails